 This line is Nolan’s contribution.
 It functions to foreshadow questions about Oppenheimer’s responsibility for the development and use of the bomb that emerge later in the film.

 Interestingly, the biography does not present Katherine Oppenheimer—or Kitty as she was known—as a likable person.
 Although the couple were said to have been in a relationship of deep mutual dependence, with Kitty always standing by her husband as his understanding ally, she is described as an alcoholic who possessed a strong desire for fame, an irritable temperament, more cunning than intelligence, and an acid tongue that caused frequent disputes with friends, on top of having serious problems in her relationships to their children.
-(Oppenheimer was a similarly inadequate father).
+(Oppenheimer seems to have been a similarly inadequate father).

 While there is one scene suggesting mental instability akin to postpartum depression, her depiction in the film overall is nearly the opposite of that in the biography, transforming her into the sort of strong-willed, attractive, and unyielding female character that is common to Nolan’s films.
 There are a number of scenes where she demonstrates these qualities.
 When Oppenheimer has been backed into a corner by Strauss and is behaving with inscrutable passivity, she attempts to rouse her husband with the line “Why won’t you fight?”
 When she is summoned for questioning at the AEC hearing, her responses are bold, smart, and defiant.
 Finally, when Edward Teller, a former colleague of Oppenheimer’s who had betrayed him, holds out his hand to her, she refuses to shake it.
 This last move is important to the story because it provides the audience with catharsis at the end, where the protagonist Oppenheimer— who actually did lose the will to stand up for himself at the “kanagaroo court” AEC hearing—is unable to rise to a dramatically satisfying final action of his own.